Key Takeaways

 The Smart Keyboard Folio wraps around both sides of the iPad, front and back protection plus a stand.
 The Smart Connector connection is more enclosed than with the Magic Keyboard — no visible gap or hinge.
 It folds into two typing angles, which is useful but less flexible than the Magic Keyboard's infinite-angle hinge.
 Not ideal.
 But workable.

 If you're on an older iPad Pro (1st or 2nd gen) that doesn't work with the Magic Keyboard, the Smart Keyboard Folio might be your best official Apple option.
-And since it skips the backlight, it's actually the more battery-friendly of the two Apple keyboards — which is a nice bonus.
+Nevertheless, And since it skips the backlight, it's actually the more battery-friendly of the two Apple keyboards — which is a nice bonus.

 Third-Party Bluetooth iPad Keyboards That Have Their Own Battery